Home Cocktails Coffee / Tea Thai Iced Tea

 Thai Iced Tea Variations

-Coconut Thai Iced Tea This variation replaces sweetened condensed milk with coconut milk for a tropical twist.
-Swap: Sweetened condensed milk is swapped for coconut milk.
+Thai Iced Tea with Coconut Milk This variation replaces sweetened condensed milk with coconut milk for a lighter, tropical flavor.
+Swap: sweetened condensed milk

 Pairs Well With